-are done from left to right.
-If you want to swap two table names,
+Renaming operations are performed left to right.
+Thus, to swap two

 tmp_table does not already exist):